 Results on UAE are reported for the short term, which is three years and less, and for the long term, which is more than five years.

-Short term data is much better than long term.
-The most reliable information comes from the Society of Interventional Radiology on over 1200 patients.
-For three years after UAE the following results were reported:
+Short-term data is much better than long-term data.
+The most reliable information comes from the Society of Interventional Radiology on over 1,200 patients.
+Three years after UAE the following results were reported:

-Results more than 5 years after UAE show 20% of patients requiring a surgical procedure to control fibroid symptoms including hysterectomy, myomectomy (removal of fibroids) or repeat UAE.
-This means that UAE was unsuccessful in one fifth of the patients, and recurrence of bleeding, pain, or other symptoms due to enlargement or growth of new fibroids required surgical removal due to failure of the UAE procedure.
+Results more than five years after UAE show 20 percent of patients requiring a surgical procedure to control fibroid symptoms, including hysterectomy, myomectomy (removal of fibroids) or repeated UAE.
+This means that UAE was unsuccessful in one-fifth of the patients, and recurrence of bleeding, pain, or other symptoms due to enlargement or growth of new fibroids required surgical removal due to failure of the UAE procedure.

 Finding out that you have fibroids can cause a mixture of relief and worry.
-It’s nice to finally understand why you’re having uncomfortable symptoms, but choosing where to get your treatment from is a big decision.
+It is helpful to finally understand why you are having uncomfortable symptoms, but choosing fibroid removal surgery is a big decision.

-At CIGS, our careers are dedicated to the techniques and procedures that optimize the surgical care and recovery of women.
-CIGS surgeons are true GYN surgical specialists – not simply doctors who are taking advantage of the “marketing of medicine.”
 While your OB/GYN’s main focus is Obstetrics, our main focus is advanced laparoscopic surgery.
-We are board certified, fellowship trained in Minimally Invasive Surgery or Gynecologic Oncology, and completely focused on GYN surgery.
+We are board-certified, fellowship-trained in Minimally Invasive Surgery or Gynecologic Oncology, and completely focused on GYN surgery.
 Since we get a high volume of patients needing gynecological surgery, we have the experience to have mastered the procedures and skill.

+At CIGC, we are fibroid specialists.
 When you need fibroid removal surgery, we can offer you options.
-We take into consideration your future plans, such as whether you intend to have children or if you’re willing to undergo future surgeries should the fibroids return.
-We get to know each and every patient on a personal level to ensure that they’re getting the treatment that’s right for them.
+We take into consideration your future plans, such as whether you intend to have children or if you are willing to undergo future surgeries, should the fibroids return.
+We get to know each and every patient on a personal level to ensure that they are getting the treatment that is right for them.

-Your recovery in mind.
-CIGS will always choose the least invasive fibroid surgery possible in order to decrease your pain and increase your recovery time.
-Knowing which procedure to perform requires comprehensive knowledge about each available option and the technology and practices that make them work.
+CIGC will always choose the least invasive fibroid surgery possible in order to decrease your pain and your recovery time.
+Knowing which procedure to perform requires comprehensive knowledge about each available option, and the technology and practices that make them work.